 Data Sources

 The analyses will be performed across a network of observational healthcare databases.
 All databases have been transformed into the OMOP Common Data Model version 5.
 The complete specification for OMOP Common Data Model, version 5 is available at: https://github.com/OHDSI/CommonDataModel.

+The initial experiment will be performed on CCAE, MDCD, MDCR, OPTUM.

 Quality control